Traders buy and sell on exchanges, miners earn coins through their work and employees are being paid in cryptos for their time.

 Tax isn’t fun.
 We get it.

-You probably have a million other things you’d rather be doing than counting pennies and organising spreadsheets.
+You probably have a million other things you’d rather be doing than counting pennies and organizing spreadsheets.
 That’s why it’s a good idea to get your hands on one of the many cryptocurrency accounting apps that are on the market.

 Blox is an app that syncronises data from across all wallets and exchanges to give you a real-time report of your assets.
 It caters to accountants, traders, miners, funds, and VCs.